 Once you have retained your attorney you should expect that he or she will become familiar with your circumstances and be able to plan a “road map” of your case with you.
 Additionally, and most importantly, you should expect your attorney to give you sound advice as to whether your expectations are realistic and as to the best means of achieving your goals.

 At Schreier & Housewirth Family Law, our attorneys are known and respected in Tarrant county family law courts.
 Attorney Gregory L. Housewirth holds the distinction of being Board Certified in Family Law by the Texas Board of Legal Specialization.
-Attorney Kendall Goetz has been recognized as a top divorce attorney by Fort Worth Texas Magazine.

 Our experienced divorce lawyers can ease the stress of appearing in court by sharing with you important tips for making your best case.
 Clients rely on us to make an overwhelming experience more manageable.